-Non-Hispanic black women with health insurance were slightly more likely than insured Non-Hispanic white and Hispanic women to report that their most recent mammogram was within the past two years, and that their most recent CBE was within the past year.
+Non-Hispanic black and Hispanic women with health insurance were slightly more likely than insured Non-Hispanic white women to report that their most recent mammogram was within the past two years, and Hispanic women were slightly less likely to report that their most recent CBE was within the past year.
 Among uninsured women, Non-Hispanic black women were much more likely than Non-Hispanic white women to report having had a recent mammogram or CBE.